Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 Be sure to use a light touch and only pick up a little bit of paint at a time.
 Work from the edges inward to prevent any bleeding under the stencil.

-I let the first coat dry for about 15 minutes and then I applied a second coat.
+I let the first coat dry for about 15 minutes, and then applied a second coat.

 After the second coat, I let the paint dry completely.
 Which was about an hour.

-Removing the freezer paper stencil is really quite easy, simply grab a corner and peel it up.
+Removing the freezer paper stencil is relatively easy.
+Simply grab a corner and peel it up.

-A weeding tool can be helpful in grabbing the paper but be careful not to pull threads or poke holes into the T-shirt.
+A weeding tool can help grab the paper, but be careful not to pull threads or poke holes in the T-shirt.

 My new Happy Camper shirt turned out great!

-Follow the directions on your fabric paint as to how to wash and care for your new shirt.
+Follow the directions on your fabric paint to wash and care for your new shirt.

-Now you have created a unique and personalized Happy Camper t-shirt, and if you'd like, you can add some finishing touches to make it even more special.
+Now you have created a unique and personalized Happy Camper t-shirt, and you can add some finishing touches to make it even more special.

 Here are some ideas to take your design to the next level: